 There are 2 main types of brain injuries: traumatic and non-traumatic.
 Both types of brain injuries are potentially serious, and should be treated immediately to reduce the risk of permanent harm to the brain, including the fragile visual system.

-At Brain Vision Institute in Schaumburg , we treat visual problems caused by traumatic and non-traumatic brain injuries using neuro-optometric rehabilitation therapy.
+At Brain Vision Institute in South Barrington , we treat visual problems caused by traumatic and non-traumatic brain injuries using neuro-optometric rehabilitation therapy.

 What is a Traumatic Brain Injury?